Partner with Opportunity Hub as we embark on our 2019 HBCU@SXSW experience.

 2019 Partner Presentation

-If you are serious and able to commit financial resources, paid internships, jobs, entrepreneurial resources and investment knowledge and opportunities to our top diverse & inclusive technical and non-technical talent; then we welcome your request to review our exclusive partnership presentation.
+If you are serious and able to commit financial resources to sponsor OHUB’s recruitment related events and offer paid internships and jobs to students of color, then we welcome your request to review our exclusive partnership presentation.
+Let’s make history together.

 “I first learned about HBCU@SXSW during Spotify’s 20/20 Shift conference last year.
 After a rigorous application process that required the submission of several essays, a “shark tank” pitch, recommendation letters, a resume and a video, I was one of 125 students selected from more than 2,000 applicants.
 This meant so much to me, particularly because I am a non-technical student majoring in strategic communications.
 I knew my application needed to stand out in order to compete.
 Plus, I’ve always wanted to attend SXSW and was excited to be going with all expenses paid through the program! ”Nia Wellman